Hexagram Four—Correcting Mistakes

 The third line, yin, shows a woman who is attracted to a man because of his money.
 No advantage will come from such a relationship, or any relationship based on ignorance.

 The fourth line, yin, shows one who is unable to learn the lessons of life.
-This is an unfortunate situation, since s/he will repeat the same mistakes.
+This is an unfortunate situation, since they will repeat the same mistakes.

 The fifth line, yin, shows a young person who has not yet known the trials of life.
-This is a fortunate position and one should not prematurely force him/her to recognize life's pain.
+This is a fortunate position and one should not prematurely force young people to recognize life's pain.

-The sixth line, yang, shows a young person who has fallen into difficult because he or she lacks the wisdom to deal with life's situations.
-Rather than mock such a person, it is wise to help him/her.
+The sixth line, yang, shows a young person who has fallen into difficult because they lack the wisdom to deal with life's situations.
+Rather than mock such a person, it is wise to help them.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.